silviot/edx-platform-wiki/Opaque-Keys.md

 Split Mongo uses the full org + course + run but also adds branch and snapshot version (like a git commit hash).
 The split Mongo project provides the `Locator` class as an abstraction layer over these.

-Because data can migrate from old Mongo to split Mongo, we also have a `loc_mapper`: a database-backed mapping table to map old-style `Location`s to new-style `Locator`s, and vice-versa.

 ### The Problem

 We pass around serialized Locations and course ids throughout our codebase and allow code to parse these as they see fit.
 This means that we cannot add fields (such as run, branch, and version) without breaking existing code.
 As a result, our key abstraction breaks down: rather than merely being a pointer, our application treats these strings as data in their own right, and as a result our application contains all sorts of assumptions and expectations around what data is available, how to modify one key to create a different key, and so on.